Comptroller Biographies

 Comptroller, State of Maryland - 2007-2022

-Since becoming the State's chief fiscal officer, Franchot has worked to level the playing field for Maryland taxpayers, cracking down on cigarette smugglers and illegal alcohol and motor fuel sales.
-He has closed tax loopholes, launched the first-in-the-nation program to ensure that federal contractors are paying their fair share in State taxes, and has sought statewide compliance with Maryland's minority business enterprise participation goals.
-Franchot has also been a strong advocate for the State's burgeoning life sciences industries and a leader in the fight to invest State resources in cost effective, environmentally-friendly "green" technologies.
+As the State's chief fiscal officer, Franchot worked to level the playing field for Maryland taxpayers, cracking down on cigarette smugglers and illegal alcohol and motor fuel sales.
+He closed tax loopholes, launched the first-in-the-nation program to ensure that federal contractors are paying their fair share in State taxes, and sought statewide compliance with Maryland's minority business enterprise participation goals.
+Franchot was a strong advocate for the State's burgeoning life sciences industries and a leader in the fight to invest State resources in cost effective, environmentally-friendly "green" technologies.

 Comptroller Franchot attended Amherst College (B.A., 1973) and Northeastern School of Law (J.D., 1978).
 He served in the United States Army, from 1968 to 1970.
 Peter is married to Anne Maher, a lawyer, and they have two children, Abigail and Nick.
 Peter and Anne live in Takoma Park, Maryland.